O-I/marvel/README.md

 ## Usage

 Descriptions and examples of the supported actions are below.
-Note, all methods currently return an `Array` of `Hashie:Mash` objects if successful; otherwise, a `Marvel::Response::Error` is returned.
+Note, all methods currently return an `Array` of `Hashie::Mash` objects if successful; otherwise, a `Marvel::Response::Error` is returned.
 For a more detailed explanation of available actions and an exhaustive list of acceptable query parameters, see Marvel's own developer [documentation](http://developer.marvel.com/docs).
 Each method described below links to the associated call in Marvel's interactive API tester.

 ### Characters